jhnguye4/CSC505_Final_Project/README.md

 `java Hash_One`

-There will then be four prompts:
+There will then be five prompts:
 * "Enter a Dictionary:"
 * "Enter a Text File:"
 * "Enter a Hash Code(polynomial(p), additive(a), cyclic(c)):"